HDF-NI/hdf5.node/readme.md

 ## Experimental

 The h5im namespace is being designed to meet the Image Spec 1.2 <http://www.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html>.
+Hyperslabs/regions of images can now be read.

 Any ideas for the design of the API and interface are welcome.